 By now it’s patently obvious Hindle is several coupons short of a toaster.

 Sue: Mad bastards always make the best villains.
 It feels more real to me.
 I definitely won’t forget this performance in a hurry.
 I can’t take my eyes off him, even when Peter Davison is on screen.

 When Tegan seduces Aris, I have to pause the DVD.

 Sue: Okay, I give up.
 Who is it?

-Me: Are you giving up the chance to make me do the washing-up for a week?
-Oh well, that’s life.
+Me: Are you giving up the chance to make me do the washing-up for a whole week?
+Oh well, that’s life, I suppose.

 Sue: He worked for the Gas Board?

-Me: No, he was on That’s Life!.
-He was one of Ester’s boys.
+Me: No, he was on That’s Life!
+He was one of Esther’s boys.